Forge the career you deserve with an MSc Psychology (Conversion) course at Ulster University.

 *Upon successfully completing the full programme, the official title which will appear on your graduation certificate will be ‘MSc Psychology’.

 Looking to break into the dynamic field of psychology?
+Perhaps you already possess an unaccredited psychology qualification, or you studied a completely different subject at undergraduate level.
 Whatever your background, this programme will provide you with a recognised qualification to help bridge the gap and accelerate your psychology career.

 Here at Ulster University, we have an established reputation for our world-class teaching, facilities and outstanding research, promoting an environment that enables our people to thrive and succeed.
 As an Ulster Online student, you’ll gain all the support you need and become part of our truly global network.
 This 100% online course will enable you to gain a valuable qualification at a time and pace that suits you, whilst benefitting from the expertise of our world-leading, research-active staff which includes fellows of the Higher Education Academy (HEA), distinguished academics and practitioners, and Chartered Psychologists.